-But imagine the particular kind of madness visited upon people working at stores this time of year.
+But imagine the particular kind of madness visited upon people who work at stores this time of year.
 For retail staff, the music starts sometime around Thanksgiving.
-And it isn’t over until the fat elf sings — nearly a month-and-a half later.
+And it isn't over until the fat elf sings — nearly a month-and-a half later.

 ‘Tis the season to be locked into an endlessly repeating refrain.

-And that may be a very bad deal for the brain.
-Linda Blair, a clinical psychologist in the U.K., suggests what may be comfort music to some can be a source of stress for people who hear it over and over again — a constant refrain forcing people to remember all the things that need to get done in time for the holidays.
+And that may be a bad deal for the brain.
+Linda Blair, a clinical psychologist in the United Kingdom, suggests what may be comfort music to some can be a source of stress for people who hear it over and over again — a constant refrain forcing people to remember all the things that need to get done in time for the holidays.